httpx-sh/httpx-site/docs/tutorial-basics/dubbo-testing.md

 Now httpx only supports end-to-end communication.

 To test Dubbo Service in JetBrains IDEs, please install Dubbo Requests plugin from https://plugins.jetbrains.com/plugin/18570-dubbo-requests-in-http-client

+# Notes

+Dubbo requires FQN(fully qualified name) for class, such as `java.lang.Integer`, `java.lang.String`.
+With httpx you can omit `java.lang.` prefix, and you can also use `int`, `long`, `double`, `boolean` ... primitive types.